dys907/Sunny-Side-Cooking/README.md

 ├── .firebase                # Folder for firebase
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
+	/chef.png				 # Account page stock profile picture.
+Taken from https://www.pinterest.com /foodhold.jpg 			 # Placeholder picture for all recipe page images.
+Taken from https://www.fiverr.com /logo_navbar.png		 # Logo image used on all nav-bars and footers.
+Commissioned by Francis Sapanta /logo_nobg_small.png	 # Placeholder image for all search result cards.
+Also used for upload complete page.
+Comisssioned by Francis Sapanta
-├── scripts                  # Folder for scripts
+	/slide1.png				 # Placeholder image for jumbotron images.
+One of two, taken from https://www.delish.com /slide2.png				 # Placeholder image for jumbotron images.
+Two of two, taken from https://www.wallpaperflare.com ├── scripts                  # Folder for scripts
     /account.js              # This is where all account.html functions are located /firebase_api_sunnyside.js 	# This is the file that accesses the firebase api for sunny side cooking